samc/timergg/README.md

 ## Acknowledgments

-* The countless friends that provided input on the project
+* The countless friends / players that provided input on the project
-* Inspiration
-* etc